datastaxdevs/workshop-spring-stargate/README.md

 - `clientSecret:` We will use it as a password to contact Cassandra

 - `appToken:` We will use it as a api Key to interact with APIS.

+To know more about roles of each token you can have a look to [this video.](https://www.youtube.com/watch?v=nRqu44W-bMU)

 ## 4. Launch Gitpod